-- As a minimum, an adapted checklist, such as from MOOSE or PRISMA (see SEES report) should be consulted to assess the completeness of the information available in the literature used in an existing systematic reviews and meta-analyses. - The evidence synthesis method and any scoring system used by the authors should be described, and the potential implications on the conclusions noted, e.g. GRADE gives lower weight to evidence from observational studies.
+- As a minimum, an adapted checklist, such as from MOOSE or PRISMA (see SEES report) should be consulted to assess the completeness of the information available in the literature used in an existing systematic reviews and meta-analyses.
+This can help provide an indication of whether there are any major gaps in the information reviewed. - The evidence synthesis method and any scoring system used by the authors should be described, and the potential implications on the conclusions noted, e.g. GRADE gives lower weight to evidence from observational studies, which the Committee may feel is appropriate in the given circumstances.